Rovers FC (Guam): History

-Rovers FC was founded in 2008 through the common interest and shared vision of four passionate amateur Masters-level footballers who committed to embarking on the development of a premier football club to challenge the island's historically dominant clubs.
-The masters (40+) team provided the foundation of the club and immediately paid dividends with success in 2009–10 and numerous fruitful results in travels to Saipan in the Northern Mariana Islands and Hong Kong.
-Plans for the club's growth were cultivated during the many trips abroad for friendlies.
-In 2010, a Rovers FC Division 2 team was established in the Guam Football Association Men's League.
-After finishing 1st, 2nd, and 1st, a decision was made in 2013 to finally enter the top level on the island through the development of a Division 1 squad.
+Rovers Footbal Club (RFC) was founded in 2009 through the shared vision of four passionate amateur level footballers who committed to forming a competitive but social club.
+The masters (40+) team provided the foundation of the club with success in all championship finals from 2009–19.
+Numerous other fruitful tours resulted in travels to Saipan in the Northern Mariana Islands and Hong Kong.
+Plans for the club's growth were cultivated during the many trips abroad and bringing those plans back to Guam.
+In 2010, a RFC Division 2 team was established in the Guam Football Association Men's League, winning several championships.
+In 2013, the club decided to enter the top level on the island through the development of a Division 1 men's squad that went on to win several championships from 2014-2019.
+A Guam women's squad was incorporated into RFC and won the 2015 and 2016 championships.